The Nude Art Model by Daniel Peters

 By this time I had networked with other schools and artists, so I kept busy.
 I still model today but not with the high level of work I was used to.

 A student at a Chicago school I worked for gave me the ultimate compliment "The fact that you can actually hold a pose is a large factor of it, and you're just a great guy to draw."

-If you at all feel the desire to try nude art modeling, go for it.
+If you at all feel the desire to try nude art modelling, go for it.
 Give it a shot.
-It’s been a great new job for me and will continue to be for a long time.
+It's been a great new job for me and will continue to be for a long time.